Posts Tagged ‘12-sided £1’

 Sign up today at: www.changechecker.org/app

-Following reports by Change Checker and in the national press that a die mix up at The Royal Mint has resulted in a number of 12 sided £1 coins being struck with dual-dates, we now know that The Royal Mint has officially confirmed the error.
+In 2017, following reports by Change Checker and in the national press that a die mix up at The Royal Mint resulted in a number of 12 sided £1 coins being struck with dual-dates, The Royal Mint officially confirmed the error.

-However, what is already clear is that this is one of the hardest errors ever to spot.
+However, this is one of the hardest errors ever to spot.
 That’s because even with 20/20 eyesight you will struggle to see the incorrect date on the coin’s reverse because it’s micro-engraved as part of the coin’s ultra-secure finish.

 What do I need to look for?

-Firstly, although both 2016 and 2017 obverse-dated £1 coins entered circulation in April this year, the die-error mix up appears to have only occurred on a limited number of coins with a 2016 date on the Queen’s head side.
+Firstly, although both 2016 and 2017 obverse-dated £1 coins entered circulation in April 2017, the die-error mix up appears to have only occurred on a limited number of coins with a 2016 date on the Queen’s head side.

 So it’s worth checking any 2016 coins.
 You’ll need to look just inside the rim of the design-side of the coin, where you will see some tiny writing.
 You’ll almost certainly need a Microscope or Phonescope to properly see the writing, which should reveal the date.